cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 My understanding is that the [BIOHM Gut Test](https://www.biohmhealth.com/products/gut-report-kit-new) does not currently provide FASTQ files, but they would be willing to work with me to provide "raw" data individually (at least for Excel files with read classification counts).

+The *Psomagen*, *Viome*, and *BIOHM* kits arrived within a normal period of time.
+However, for this sample, there was a substantial delay in the delivery of the **thryve** kit.
+I contacted customer support, and I recieved the following explanation on 9/17/2021: *"Unfortunately, your order hasn't been shipped out yet.
+We recently transferred warehouse facilities and have begun shipping out orders.
+However, it may take 1-2 weeks to ship out."*

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.